5 Signs It’s Time To Select A New CMS

 1. IT is constantly involved in author/editor tasks

-Marketers frequently need to create, add, modify, search for, replicate and archive a wide range of content living on and in web pages, mobile apps and third-party platforms.
+Marketers frequently need to create, add, modify, search for, replicate and archive a wide range of content living on and in web pages and stored in a DAM, mobile apps and third-party platforms.

 These tasks cover a wide spectrum.
 There are simple jobs like updating copy, tweaking the number of text columns and making adjustments to site navigation.
 There are more complex shifts like personalization that lead to completely new customer experiences.